xuwd11/cs207_Weidong_Xu/coursework.md

 **Late Policy**

-Late homework will not be accepted except in special cases.
+Two points will be deducted per day for late homework.
+Homework will not be accepted after Wednesday.

 Please contact me as soon as possible in the case of an unforeseen emergency or illness so we can figure out an approprate plan of action on a case by case basis.

-The lowest homework grade will be dropped.

 ## A Note on Groups